FlipsideCrypto/xyz-models/README.md

    For example, if batch `1` contains URLs for block numbers 901 to 910, the `batches` CTE would aggregate these URLs into an array and calculate the partition key as `ROUND(905.5, -3) = 1000`.
 Similarly, if batch 2 contains URLs for block numbers 911 to 920, the `batches` CTE would aggregate these URLs into an array and calculate the partition key as `ROUND(915.5, -3) = 1000`, and so on.

-These two CTEs are preparing the data for making batched API calls.
+These two `CTEs` are preparing the data for making batched `Livequery API` calls.
 The `node_calls` CTE generates the URLs for the API calls and assigns a batch number to each URL, and the `batches` CTE groups the URLs into batches and calculates a partition key for each batch.

-The SELECT statement is designed to make API calls for each URL in the batches and store the results in a table.
+The `SELECT` statement is designed to make API calls for each URL in the batches and store the results in a table.
 It does this by unnesting the array of URLs for each batch and making an API call for each URL.

-The TABLE(FLATTEN(input => calls)) AS t(VALUE) part of the query is where the unnesting happens.
+The `TABLE(FLATTEN(input => calls)) AS t(VALUE)` part of the query is where the unnesting happens.
 The FLATTEN function is used to transform a semi-structured data type (like an array) into a relational representation.
 In this case, it's being used to unnest the calls array from the batches CTE.

 The input => calls argument tells FLATTEN to unnest the calls array.
 The FLATTEN function returns a table with a single column named VALUE.
 This column contains the unnested elements of the array.
 The AS t(VALUE) part of the query renames this column to VALUE.